 What are the odds that Rafa rules the clay?
 Who can beat him?

-In the years when Rafa wasn’t dominating the clay, the 2014-2015 years, a certain Novak Djokovic dominated the tennis tour.
-But Djokovic’s form is far from uncertain after two early losses in Monte Carlo and Barcelona (read about his loss to 140-ranked Martin Klizan).
-It doesn’t look like he has enough tough match practice to threaten Nadal on the Spaniard’s favorite surface.
+In the years when Rafa was not dominating the clay, the 2014-2015 years, a certain Novak Djokovic dominated the tennis tour.
+But Djokovic's form is far from uncertain after two early losses in Monte Carlo and Barcelona (read about his loss to 140-ranked Martin Klizan).
+It does not look like he has enough tough match practice to threaten Nadal on the Spaniard's favorite surface.

 What other players could threaten Nadal for the French Open?
 Federer is not playing.
 Murray is not playing.
 Wawrinka is not playing.
-The young guns can’t really threaten Nadal on the red dirt either.
-There could maybe be a shock upset if Nadal is struggling physically and another player is “redlining” his game like what happened in 2009 when Robin Soderling beat Rafa in four sets.
+The young guns can not really threaten Nadal on the red dirt either.
+There could possibly be a shock upset if Nadal is struggling physically and another player is “redlining” his game like what happened in 2009 when Robin Soderling beat Rafa in four sets.

 What are the odds that Rafa rules the clay?
 Worth a bet?

-The bookies doesn’t have an easy time setting odds on the winner of the French Open.
+The bookies does not have an easy time setting odds on the winner of the French Open.
 Who could win besides the king of clay?
-If you’re interested in the odds or placing a bet, you have a list of bookmakers here (Australian betting sites).
+If you are interested in the odds or placing a bet, you have a list of bookmakers here (Australian betting sites).
 Some of them will surely have some special promotions ahead of the French Open.

 Maybe an outside bet on Novak Djokovic could do the trick anyway?
 The odds should be interesting after Djokovic posts the worst start he has to a year since he turned pro.
 Sportscaster Ravi Ubha listed Djokovic's first ten matches per year here.